CYC2006/Git-Github/Git&Github.md

 1. Create an account on Git and Github
 2. CYC2006 on Github has a public repository with some .md files in it.
 Fork my repository
 3. Create a new .md file and write down "**Hello World (Your Student ID)**"
-4. add and commit the new file with commit message: "GitHW commit"
+4. Add and commit the new file with commit message: "GitHW commit"
-5. push the file onto your new repository (8%)
+5. Push the file onto your new repository (8%)

 :::warning
 You will only get 8% if you complete all 5 steps